 Success has myriad meanings, but in an educational environment, a singular focus: students.
 Practitioners of pedagogy must support a scholar’s timely completion of a rigorous and relevant degree in preparation for a lifetime of anticipated achievement.
 The anonymous quote “success isn’t just about what you accomplish in your life; it’s about what you inspire others to do,” defines this dynamic.

-Believing education should create community, not competition, I encourage my students to compete with themselves, not with each other.
-I leverage technology to increase engagement, manage knowledge, and maximize learning, often mixing printed worksheets with online exploration.
-Whenever possible I invite guest lecturers or coordinate field trips to contextualize comprehension with the real world.
-Involving myself in student activities, I have served as an advisor for various student clubs.
-As relevant research opportunities arise, I identify suitable opportunities for students to get involved.
+Believing education should create community, not competition, I encourage my students to compete with themselves, not each other.
+I leverage technology to increase engagement, often mixing printed worksheets with online activities.
+Whenever possible I invite guest lecturers or coordinate field trips to contextualize comprehension.
+A strong supporter of student scholarship, I endeavor to identify suitable opportunities for students to contribute to research projects.

-As an educator who has learned with students representing a range of realities in the United States and the United Arab Emirates, I am especially sensitive to the diverse challenges with which they might be contending.
-I am adept at working in cross-cultural educational environments where I must often adapt my teaching style to work with different cultural perspectives and varied levels of learning.
+An educator who has taught in underserved areas of the United States and as an expat in the United Arab Emirates, I am adept at working in cross-cultural educational environments.
 Committed to my students’ confidence, I make myself available for advising; concerned with their comfort in class, I combine learning with laughter to always encourage them to take ownership of their educational experience.